fujohnwang/fujohnwang/README.md

 I was (Chief) architect and CTO for several companies,  but now I run my own startup and work as independent consultant.

-I am TVP of Tencent Cloud and founder of Canal (first generation CDC middleware of Albiaba).
+I am TVP of Tencent Cloud and founder of Canal (first generation CDC middleware of Alibaba).

 ## 我的博客